 Now it’s up to you to determine how you want to approach this, but you basically have two options.
 On one hand you can deep condition your hair every time you shampoo. you know how you usually only deep condition one or twice a month?
 Well, to maximize moisture, deep condition after every single shampoo.
+Use Shedavi's Crowned Protein Masque for this step.
 Now, suppose you don’t have time to deep condition all the time?
 In that case, then you can opt for option two which is to cowash your hair 1-2 times a week.
 I just wrote a whole article about cowashing, so I won’t go into details.
+However, Shedavi's Crowned Cowash will do the trick.
 Just know that conditioner is one of the major keys to moisture success.
 Especially in the cooler months when the dryness is real.

 This one is taken straight out of the lazy girl chronicles.
 When in doubt, spray it out.
 A little bit of sprayed on leave-in conditioner mixed with a lightweight moisturizer is better than just completely skipping out on moisturizing your hair at all.
 Try to make it a habit to add some type of moisture every other day so your hair can really shine.
 If you’re relaxed, you might need to get more creative with what you spray and how often so that you won’t have to worry about your tresses reverting (aka getting back curly).
 As a matter of fact, our Elixir would be your best choice because it’s light enough to not weigh the hair down and has just enough ingredients to give your hair a healthy dose of nutrition.